freenandes/actuallyexplain/README.md

 Open source under the MIT license.
 You're welcome to view the code, suggest stuff and contribute.

+## Contributing

+1. Fork the repo and clone it
+2. `npm install` then `npm run dev` to start the local server
+3. Make your changes, run `npm run build` to check for errors
+4. Open a pull request

 ### Tech

 - **React 19** + **TypeScript**, bundled with **Vite**